skip to main content

 Summer Math Scholars

-(Entering Grades 6–8) – The Summer Math Scholars program partners with the Howard County Office of the Local Children’s Board to provide math academic enrichment and social and emotional learning for middle school students.
-Eligible students are those with a C average in their current on-grade level math class and whose families have a household income up to 300% of the Federal Poverty Income Guidelines.
+(Entering Grades 6–8) – The Summer Math Scholars program partners with the Howard County Office of the Local Children’s Board to provide math academic enrichment and social-emotional learning for middle school students.
+Students from any middle school may enroll, however, students at the following middle schools will receive enrollment priority: Harper’s Choice MS, Lake Elkhorn MS, Mayfield Woods MS, Murray Hill MS, Oakland Mills MS, Patuxent Valley MS, Thomas Viaduct MS, and Wilde Lake MS. Eligible students are those with a C average in their current on-grade level math class and whose families have a household income up to 300% of the Federal Poverty Income Guidelines.

 HCPSS summer programs are held between late June and early August.
 Program schedules may vary.
 For more information, visit www.hcpss.org/summer-programs/.